ejeschke/ginga/doc/FAQ.rst

 --------------------------------
 It depends what exactly you want to run--Ginga is both a toolkit for building viewers and also includes a "reference viewer".
-The example programs currently support Qt, Gtk, Tk and Matplotlib.
+The example programs currently support Qt, Gtk, Tk, Matplotlib and web browser via HTML5 canvas.

 The full reference viewer currently supports Qt and Gtk.
 The difference is explained here :ref:`ch-programming-ginga`.

 Can Ginga work with PyQt5?
 --------------------------
-Yes, although some plugins for the reference viewer require matplotlib, and that doesn't yet support Qt5 as a backend, so those plugins won't be available.
+Yes.

 Can Ginga work with Gtk3?
 -------------------------